apollographql/apollo/docs/source/tutorial/resolvers.md

 The first argument passed into our resolver is the parent, which refers to the mission object.
 The second argument is the size we pass to our `missionPatch` field, which we use to determine which property on the mission object we want our field to resolve to.

-Now that we know how to add resolvers on types other than `Query` and `Mission`, let's add some more resolvers to the `Launch` and `User` types.
+Now that we know how to add resolvers on types other than `Query` and `Mutation`, let's add some more resolvers to the `Launch` and `User` types.
 Copy this code into your resolver map:

 _src/resolvers.js_